Storm Reference - Data Modification

 Warning

-The ability to add and modify data directly from Storm is powerful and convenient, but also means users can inadvertently modify (or even delete) data inappropriately through mistyped syntax or premature striking of the “enter” key.
-While some built-in protections exist within Synapse itself it is important to remember that there is no “are you sure?” prompt before a Storm query executes.
+The ability to add and modify data directly from Storm is powerful and convenient, but users can inadvertently modify (or even delete) data inappropriately through mistyped syntax, incorrect Storm logic, or premature striking of the “enter” key.
+While some built-in protections exist within Synapse itself, it is important to remember that there is no “are you sure?” prompt before a Storm query executes.

-The following recommended best practices will help prevent inadvertent changes to a Cortex:
+The following best practices will help prevent inadvertent changes to a Cortex:

 Use extreme caution when constructing complex Storm queries that may modify (or delete) large numbers of nodes.
-It is strongly recommended that you validate the output of a query by first running the query on its own to ensure it returns the expected results (set of nodes) before permanently modifying (or deleting) those nodes.
+It is strongly recommended that you validate the output of a query by first running the query on its own (without the edit or delete operations) to ensure it returns the expected results (set of nodes) before permanently modifying or deleting those nodes.

 Use the Synapse permissions system to enforce least privilege.
 Limit users to permissions appropriate for tasks they have been trained for / are responsible for.